willsaliba/MusicMagicPlugin1.0/MM_Plugin/README.md

 ----- Debugging -----
 Cannot upload Builds file since it's too large & is specifc to MacOS.
-When you build the project in projucer it should create this file anyway but incase you need to create a new juce project just copy all the code in the Source file and

-Ensure in the settings of the projucer project:
+When you build the project in projucer it should create this file anyway but incase you need to create a new juce project just copy all the code in the Source file and ensure in the settings of the projucer project:

     These plugin characteristics is set to true:
     - Plugin is a Synth